beccanj/signia/README.md

 # Signia
-## Your number one user management system
+## Your number one user management system & E-Store

 ### Project Purpose